Rhombodera basalis

 Rhombodera basalis known as Giant Malaysian Shield Mantis, is a species of praying mantis of the genus Rhombodera.
+It is found in Malaysia, Indonesia, Thailand, Singapore and Borneo.

-Distribution
+Description

-R. basalis is found in Malaysia, Indonesia, Thailand, Singapore and Borneo.
+Rhombodera basalis is a large mantis, reaching up to 10 centimeters.
+Most individuals are green in color.
+As their name would suggest, their thorax is in the shape of an elliptical shield, which helps them camouflage better.
+They differ from other members of the genus, such as R. valida and R. latipronotum by their shield being narrower.

 Habitat

 R. basalis commonly lives in trees and bushes.
+It prefers warm, humid environments to thrive in.

 Lifespan

-R. basalis females live up to two years.
+R. basalis is very long-lived, with females live up to two years.
 Males live up to 1.5 years.